Clinical Nutrition: Academic Programs

 Clinical Nutrition: Research Activities

-There are two tracks in the MS in Clinical Nutrition program: thesis and master’s research project.
-Students have the option of selecting the thesis or master’s research project track of the degree, but all students will complete some form of research experience.
+Students will be required to complete a master’s research project.
 Faculty members of the Department of Clinical Nutrition are involved in applied nutrition research.
 Faculty and students present at professional meetings and publish in peer reviewed journals.
 A list of faculty and student research presentations and publications can be found on the Clinical Nutrition webpage.

 Master of Science Clinical Nutrition: Service Activities